 Our curriculum provision is reviewed annually to inform planning and provision for subsequent years.
 Alongside the taught programmes of study for each subject area, we offer an extensive extra-curricular provision that includes amongst others: drama, programming, a variety of sports, cooking, art, literacy events, gardening and various musical activities.
 In additional to this pastoral support, assemblies, and themed events deliver wider spiritual, moral and social themes including E -safety, healthy relationships, Education in Human Love, British values and careers education.
 These are mapped out across our curriculum areas to ensure continuous coverage of these vital aspects of each pupil’s

 A detailed overview for each subject area, as well as detailed term by term breakdowns of content for each subject are published on the school website to support both students and parents in understanding the overall journey of our curriculum.

 On entry to KS3 all pupils are tested and grouped according to their aptitudes and abilities.
-All pupils study the following: English, Mathematics, Science, RE, Technology, PE, Geography, History, MFL (French, Italian or Spanish), Music, and Art.
+All pupils study the following: English, Mathematics, Science, RE, Technology, PE, Geography, History, MFL (French, Italian, Portuguese or Spanish), Music, and Art.
 For those students for whom English is not their first language there is English as an additional language (EAL) provision.
 Provision for pupils to study Computing and PSHE is delivered through drop-down activities and/or mapped across other curriculum subjects.

 Our pupils begin their KS4 studies in year 9 with GCSE material being taught across the full range of subjects.
 At the end of Year 9, pupils opt to specialise in a narrower range of courses Level Two (GCSE or equivalent) qualifications best suited to their needs and abilities.